willnode/Nottorus-Unofficial-Patches/README.md

 ## Technical Limitation (Windows only)

-Windows uses CRLF ending, however I found that `patch` is broken whenever I try to push CRLF during patching session, so at the end all Nottorus script is patched with Unix (LF) ending.
-If you want to modify Nottorus scripts, I advise you to renormalize it back to CRLF (otherwise, don't :smile: )
+Windows uses CRLF ending, however I found that `patch` is broken whenever I try to push CRLF during patching session, so at the end all Nottorus script has to be patched with Unix (LF) ending.
+If you want to modify Nottorus scripts, I advise you to renormalize it back to CRLF (otherwise, don't )

+If patch does not work, mostly because of EOL conflict.
+Check that both source and patch are in Unix Ending, see [here](https://forum.unity.com/threads/released-nottorus-unlimited-visual-programming-plugin.395750/page-24#post-3549703).

 ## Contributing